 UBR only accepts critical articles that fully comply with the standards of academic research and critical excellence.
-Make sure your article explicitly states your personal contribution to the current state of criticism on your topic.
+Make sure your article explicitly states your personal contribution to the current state of criticism on your topic and that it properly emphasizes the proposed theme of the UBR issues you are submitting it for.
+Following an internal screening, contributions that do not comply with the ongoing theme will not be forwarded for peer-reviewing and will be automatically rejected from being considered for publication.

 We also welcome book reviews of recently published titles (not earlier than three years before the issue that hosts the review).
 Such contributions will feature in a designated section of our journal.